Bordered manifolds with torus boundary and the link surgery formula: Abstract

 \section{Abstract}

 In this paper, we develop a theory of bordered $\HF^-$ using the link surgery formula of Manolescu and Ozsv\'{a}th.
 We interpret their link surgery complexes as type-$D$ modules over an associative algebra $\cK$, which we introduce.
 We prove a connected sum formula, which we interpret as an $A_\infty$-tensor product over our algebra $\cK$.
 Topologically, this connected sum formula may be viewed as a formula for gluing along torus boundary components.
 We compute several important examples.
 We show that the dual knot formula of Hedden--Levine and Eftekhary may be interpreted as the $DA$-bimodule for a particular diffeomorphism of the torus.
 As another example, if $K_1$ and $K_2$ are knots in $S^3$, and $Y$ is obtained by gluing the complements of $K_1$ and $K_2$ together using an orientation reversing diffeomorphism of their boundaries, then our theory may be used to compute $\CF^-(Y)$ from $\CFK^\infty(K_1)$ and $\CFK^\infty(K_2)$.
 We additionally compute the type-$D$ modules for rationally framed solid tori.
+Our theory also computes the Heegaard Floer homology of all 3-manifolds which bound the plumbing of a tree of disk bundles over 2-spheres.
+In a subsequent article, we use this work to verify N\'{e}methi's conjecture about lattice homology.